ONSdigital/csvcubed/external-docs/docs/guides/configuration/code-list-config.md

 This approach allows defining a code list in a `code-list-config.json` file.
 This file has two sections:

 1. **Metadata**
-   This section is used to describe the code list's catalog information to aid discovery, provide provinance and publication information, and optionally define the scope of the code list.
+   This section is used to describe the code list's catalog information to aid discovery, provide provenance and publication information, and optionally define the scope of the code list.

 2. **Concepts**
    This section is used to define and describe the concepts in a code list.